What is Rucking? – Complete Guide to Rucking in 2023

 Later on when you’re regularly rucking, it may be difficult and painful to add more resistance with the equipment you’re currently using.
 I would recommend the following rucking gear by priority:

-1. Rucksack (Here’s our recommended rucksacks to get you started)
+- Rucksack (Here’s my recommended rucksacks to get you started)

-2. Boots (Here’s our recommended boots for rucking)
+- Boots (Here’s my recommended boots for rucking)

-3. Anti Chafing Balm (Here’s our favorite one)
+- Anti Chafing Balm (Here’s my favorite one)

-5. Boot insoles (Here’s our recommended Boot Insoles)
+- Boot insoles (Here’s my recommended boot Insoles)

 Rucking Gear is endless, and that may thin out your wallet.
 We’ve compiled a list of more essential rucking gear for people on a budget.